Organizational Structure

 WP5 focuses on the structured development and integration of clinical sites into the NUM Study Network.
 It ensures that all participating locations are equipped, connected, and prepared to contribute actively to high-quality, multi-center clinical and clinical-epidemiological research.

-In the piloting phase phase (07/2024-06/2025), WP5 established governance structures for the Specialty Network on Infectious Diseases (SNID), including a Steering Committee, Forum, and internal coordination.
-This served as a prototype for future Specialty Networks within the NUM Study Network.
+During the pilot phase (07/2024–06/2025), WP5 established governance structures for the Specialty Network Infectious Diseases, including a steering committee, a forum, and internal coordination.
+These structures will also serve as the prototype for future specialty networks within the NUM Study Network.
 The network's vision and development goals were refined through structured dialogue within advisory bodies.
 Additionally, communication strategies were launched, and potential user groups were actively engaged to strengthen the network's visibility and relevance.

-Sites receive phased start-up funding and must meet defined readiness criteria-such as participation in feasibility assessments, availability of a functioning Data Integration Center (DIZ), and willingness to adopt shared contract templates and compensation models.
-Through three planned onboarding waves, up to 35 sites will join the NUM Study Network across multiple specialty networks by 2028.
+Sites receive phased start-up funding and must meet defined readiness criteria.
+These criteria include participation in feasibility assessments, availability of a functioning Data Integration Center (DIZ), and willingness to adopt shared contract templates and compensation models.
+Through three planned onboarding waves, up to 35 sites will have joined the NUM Study Network across multiple specialty networks by 2028.

 Key activities include: